 (2) A worker who is not a GESB Super Member may apply to become a voluntary GESB Super Member unless he or she is a West State Super Member.

-(2a) Subregulation (2) does not prevent all or part of a transfer benefit under regulation 44B from being transferred to the GESB Super Scheme for a Gold State Super Member who is also a West State Super Member.
+(2a) Subregulation (2) does not prevent —

+(a) all or part of a transfer benefit under regulation 44B from being transferred to the GESB Super Scheme for a Gold State Super Member who is also a West State Super Member; or

+(b) a West State Super Member making a transfer under regulation 96 in circumstances described in regulation 96(2)(b).

 (3) If a voluntary GESB Super Member becomes a statutory GESB Super Member, the person ceases to be a voluntary GESB Super Member.

 [Regulation 85 inserted in Gazette 13 Apr 2007 p.
 1634; amended in Gazette 6 Jun 2007 p.
-2623.]
+2623; 1 Apr 2008 p.
+1284.]

 86. Partner GESB Super Members